Lesterpaintstheworld/terminal-velocity/story/act3/act3_outline.md

 ## Key Events:
 - Climax involving a significant conflict that tests the characters’ values.
+- Create a structured plan that outlines the necessary content to be developed for each chapter and character arc, ensuring a balanced approach across the narrative.
 - Resolution of major plot threads and character arcs.
 - Reflection on the implications of AI on society and individual lives.
 - **Themes**: The balance between technological advancement and ethical considerations.